My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 GoDaddy let me test out Airo's AI domain generator on the free plan.
 I typed in my test website's name to see which domain endings were free.
 Source: Website Builder Expert

-• Create a coming soon website – Use this when you’re not ready to fully launch your business online yet
+• Create a “coming soon” website: Use this when you’re not ready to fully launch your business online yet.

-• Set up a professional email account and suggest social media handles – GoDaddy Airo bases these on your registered domain name, helping your business appear more professional within the market
+• Set up a professional email account and suggest social media handles: GoDaddy Airo bases these on your registered domain name, helping your business appear more professional within the market.

-• Generate product descriptions based on your uploaded product photos – This is similar to the Shopify Magic tool launched in 2023
+• Generate product descriptions based on your uploaded product photos: This is similar to the Shopify Magic tool launched in 2023.

-• Register your business for a free LLC – All thanks to GoDaddy’s partnership with ZenBusiness
+• Register your business for a free LLC: All thanks to GoDaddy’s partnership with ZenBusiness.

-• Generated responses to customers – Using GoDaddy Airo, you can collect and reply to all customer interactions from across all your platforms
+• Generated responses to customers: Using GoDaddy Airo, you can collect and reply to all customer interactions from across all your platforms.

 6. Can You Sell Online With GoDaddy?

 GoDaddy’s ecommerce tools are only available on the Commerce plan, costing $20.99 per month (billed annually).
-You’ll be able to sell unlimited products to customers, ship them out, and (hopefully) receive a lot of cash in return.

 the add a product page for GoDaddy

-Here, I was able to add physical products to my online store.
+I was able to add physical products to my online store.
 I could also use AI to generate product descriptions.
 Source: Website Builder Expert

 On the Commerce plan, you get: